 Achieving Fairtrade status

 The Fairtrade Schools Award gives primary and secondary school students the opportunity to develop their knowledge and understanding of global issues.
 Studying Fairtrade links in well with the Curriculum for Excellence in themes such as enterprise, citizenship, sustainable development and international education.
-We currently have 3 secondary schools and 18 primary schools in Aberdeen who have achieved Fairtrade school accreditation.

 Here are some suggestions for steps you can take to support Fairtrade:

-- Buy Fairtrade products when you are shopping – try switching to Fairtrade bananas, tea, coffee, sugar or chocolate.
+- Buy Fairtrade products when you are shopping.
+Try switching to Fairtrade bananas, tea, coffee, sugar or chocolate.

 - Ask your local shop to consider stocking more Fairtrade products.